dscottboggs/docker-gui/ROADMAP.md

 *TODO for basic functionality*:
   - ~~Write run script to file in the application folder~~
   - ~~CLI interface~~
   - Add ability to specify build file
+  - Add ability to install from package file

 *Roadmap*:
   - check for kernel disagreements
     - ~~short-term, warn the user.~~